shanmithk/Python-Games/lessons/01_Motion_and_Physics/README.md

 That's it!
 We have a car that starts moving slowly and speeds up.

-## Assignment 1
+## Assignment 2

-For assignment, read and then run `01_no_acceleration.py` in the lessons directory, then `02_acceleration.py`.
+For assignment, read and then run `examples/01b_no_acceleration.py` in the lessons directory, then `examples/01c_acceleration.py`.
 Read the comments to understand how the programs work and notice the difference in the motion.

-## Assignment 2
+## Assignment 3

-1. Copy `examples/02_gravity.py` into this directory, as `03_gravity.py`
+1. Copy `examples/01d_gravity.py` into this directory.
-2. Review your previous `01_move.py` program to studey how keystrokes work in Pygame.
+2. Review your previous `01a_move.py` program to study how keystrokes work in Pygame.
-3. Change the `02_gravity.py` program so that instead of always jumping, the player jumps when the `space` key is pressed.
+3. Change the `01d_gravity.py` program so that instead of always jumping, the player jumps when the `space` key is pressed.
 4. Change the program so that the player can jump higher by using the Control key along with the space.